spatie/laravel-morph-map-generator/README.md

 ## Usage

-First, you have to implement `getMorphClass` for the models you want to include in your morph map.
+First, you have to implement `Spatie\LaravelMorphMapGenerator\HasMorphMap` for the model you want to include in your morph map.

-Add the `Spatie\LaravelMorphMapGenerator\HasMorphMap` interface to your model:
+Finally, add the `getMorphClass` method to your model and return the preferred mapping value:

 ```php
 use Illuminate\Database\Eloquent\Model;